cursey/safetyhook/README.md

 # SafetyHook

-SafetyHook is simple procedure hooking library for Windows x86 and x86_64 systems.
+SafetyHook is a simple procedure hooking library for Windows x86 and x86_64 systems.
 It aims to make runtime procedure hooking as safe as possible while maintaining simplicity of it's implementation.
 To that end it currently does:

 * Stops all other threads when creating or deleting hooks
 * Fixes the IP of threads that may be affected by the creation or deletion of hooks